The generalized second law in Euclidean Schwarzschild black hole: Introduction

-Even with this modern approach toward renomalization, the limits of applicability of quantum field theory was put to the test by the formulation of quantum fields in curved spacetime, where problems of different nature appears \cite{DEWITT1975295,Birrell_Davies_1982,fulling1989aspects, ford1997quantum}.
-After the concept of black hole entropy be introduced by Bekenstein \cite{Bekenstein:1972tm,PhysRevD.7.2333}, Hawking discussed free quantum fields in a fixed background spacetime geometry.
+The limits of applicability of quantum field theory were put to the test by the formulation of quantum fields in curved spacetime, where problems of different nature appear \cite{DEWITT1975295,Birrell_Davies_1982,fulling1989aspects, ford1997quantum}.
+After the concept of black hole entropy was introduced by Bekenstein \cite{Bekenstein:1972tm,PhysRevD.7.2333}, Hawking discussed free quantum fields in a fixed curved background spacetime geometry.
 It was proved that a black hole of mass ${M_{0}}$ emits thermal radiation at the temperature $\beta^{-1}$ which is proportional to the surface gravity of the horizon (a null hypersurface generated by a congruence of null geodesics) \cite{Hawking:1974rv, Hawking:1975vcx}.
-This effect, originally derived for a non-rotation neutral black hole is still a subject of a continuing debate and is a fertile ground to test new ideas and techniques \cite{davies1978thermodynamics,KAY199149,jacobson2003horizon,PhysRevD.81.064009,solodukhin2011entanglement,Carlip:2014pma,Hollands:2014eia,Harlow:2014yka,Raju:2020smc}.
-Several derivations of the thermal radiation were presented in the literature.
-Some of them are: (i) Hartle and Hawking discussed the semiclassical propagator for a scalar field in the maximally extended Fronsdal-Kruskal manifold with an analytic continuation in the time variable to complex values \cite{Fronsdal:1959zza,Kruskal:1959vx, Hartle:1976tp}, (ii) making a paralel with thermofield dynamics \cite{Israel:1976ur, umezawa1993advanced} (iii) using the scenario of the mechanism of tunneling, the Hawking effect was also derived \cite{Srinivasan:1998ty, PhysRevLett.85.5042}, (iv) finally, it was proved that the Hawking effect is consequence of assuming a Hadamard form for the two-point correlation function and the behavior of it near the horizon for late times \cite{Fredenhagen:1989kr}.
-Actually, the Hawking effect is a particular case of a more general situation where relativistic quantum fields, with some kind of restriction \cite{sewell1980relativity, Sewell:1982zz, FULLING1987135}, satisfying the KMS condition \cite{doi:10.1143/JPSJ.12.570, Martin:1959jp}.
-The thermal properties of a quantum field theory appears also for observers in Minkowski space with rectilinear uniformly accelerated motion.
-An uniformly accelerated observer carring a particle detector perceive the Minkowski vacuum as a thermal bath.
-This result follows the fact that{,} using a formalism with infinitelly many degrees of freedom, there are unitarily inequivalent representation of the canonical commutation relations \cite{doi:10.1073/pnas.40.7.617, PhysRev.98.812}.
-This instructive example is the result of the Fulling quantization \cite{Fulling:1972md} and is called in the literature as the Unruh-Davies effect \cite{Unruh:1976db, Davies:1974th, Sciama:1981hr,Takagi:1986kn,PhysRevD.46.5267,Soares:2020qlw}.
-A uniformly accelerated detector interacting with a field in the Poincar\'e invariant vacuum state feels a bath of thermalized Rindler-Fulling particles.
-We must bear in mind that this result can also be derived in an Euclidean language \cite{Christensen:1978tw,Svaiter:2008zz}.
+This effect, originally derived for a non-rotation neutral black hole is still a subject of a continuing debate and is a fertile ground to test new ideas and techniques.
+The Euclidean methods discussed above play an important role in our understanding of black hole thermodynamics.
+The temperature of the black hole is proportional to the period of Euclidean time in the smooth Euclidean Schwarzschild manifold.
+Here in this work we focus our attention in the following question: